jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ## 4. Templating with Eleventy and Nunjucks

 Eleventy allows you to work with several templating languages.
-Nujucks from Mozilla is powerful and easy to use, so that's generally my default choice.
+Nunjucks from Mozilla is powerful and easy to use, so that's generally my default choice.
 The [documentation](https://mozilla.github.io/nunjucks/) is quite well done so we don't need to cover everything.
 We will learn enough to create the templates we need for our small blog project, and you can expand your knowledge on your own later on.

 ### Main Nunjucks tags